joeabolt/DawnfireRPG/Spells.md

 * Increase the number of creatures you can target by 1
 * Increase the casting time by 1 AP
 * Increase the casting cost by 12 [HP Reduction]

+## Portal
+__Tier:__ 1; __Element:__ Wood;
+__Casting Time:__ 0 AP, see text; __Casting Cost:__ 3 [HP Reduction];
+__Range:__ 60 feet; __Duration:__ 3 [Rounds]; __Target:__ see text;
+__Description:__ You instantly wrap a bit of warped space around one of your arms where you can easily fire it at nearby surfaces.
+Firing is a [Fast Action], and may require a spell attack roll to fire precisely.
+Surfaces must be at least 5 square feet to be targeted.
+You do not need to keep a free hand for the spell duration, but you must have a free hand to fire.

+The two most recent surfaces you have fired upon are linked by portals, allowing one to treat them as adjacent to each other.
+Firing a third time removes an existing portal of your choice, places a new one, and links the new portal to the remaining portal.

+Physics works peculiarly, but predictably.

+You can cast this spell above 1st Tier.
+Each time you increase the tier, make the following changes:
+* Increase the duration by 1 [Round]
+* Increase the range by 60 feet.
+At 10th tier, the range is Sight
+  * GMs are within their right to arbitrarily limit range at 10th level.
+Not everyone enjoys suddenly interplanatary high fantasy.
+* Increase the casting cost by 5 [HP Reduction]